facebook/create-react-app/docusaurus/docs/can-i-use-decorators.md

 - It is an experimental proposal and is subject to change (in fact, it has already changed once, and will change again).
 - Most libraries currently support only the old version of the proposal — which will never be a standard.

-However in many cases you can rewrite decorator-based code without decorators just as fine.
+However in many cases you can rewrite decorator-based code without decorators and achieve the same result.

 Please refer to these two threads for reference: